-The Counting Chain really orginated from a lesson in square roots for older children.
-The younger children in the classroom were attracted to the 100 and 1000 golden bead chain and began counting the 10 golden bead bars.
-Montessori encouraged this activitiy and the counting chain is done in preschool and kindergarten.
+The Counting Chain originated from a lesson in square roots for older children.
+The younger children in the classroom were attracted to the 100 and 1000 golden bead chain and began counting the 10 golden bead bars with the counting arrows.
+Montessori encouraged this activity.
+The counting chain is now done in preschool and kindergarten.

 The 1000 chain consists of 100 of the ten golden beads attached together in the same manner as the 100 chain.

 I usually place the arrows in order in the beginning-10-20-30-40-50-60-70-80-90-100.

 From the cupboard, I show the child how to fold up the chain and carry it to an open area on the rug.